-- After the device is activated, you should properly keep the password. - When you have enabled the Export GUID, continue to export the GUID file to the USB flash driver for the future password resetting. - You can duplicate the password to the IP cameras that are connected with default protocol.
+- When you have enabled Export GUID, continue to export the GUID file to the USB flash drive for the future password resetting. - When you have enabled Security Question Configuration, continue to set the security questions for the future password resetting.